LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 - Enable "log till stopped" if you want constant messages sent at a set interval.
 Otherwise just one message will be sent if this is disabled.
 - Set the "seconds between messages" for the interval between sending the location data. default is 300 seconds (5 minutes)
+- gps Accuracy - set the decimal places you want to use for comparing your location of now and previous location coordinates.
+This is used for determining if the location coordinates should be written to the csv file or not.
+The higher the number the more accurate it gets and higher probability of writing minor/insignificant location changes to the CSV file.
+The default value is 3 and in general is sufficent.

 # *Setup if using Home Assistant* #